Our Aims and Ethos

 Pupils' academic progress is carefully monitored and assessed throughout the academic year.
 Standardised diagnostic tests are taken to help establish areas of strength and weakness.
 Standardised scores are used to highlight discrepencies between potential and actual performance to highlight children who are both under-performing or over-achieveing as well.
 From time to time, some pupils may require learning support and individual and group support programmes can be tailored to specific needs by our Learning Support Co-ordinator.

-Middle and Upper School pupils receive grades for attainment and effort in each academic subject every three weeks; these are recorded alongside CODE Pluses on a Mark Card and sent home to parents.
+Middle and Upper School pupils receive grades for attainment and effort in each academic subject every three weeks; these are recorded alongside House Points on a Mark Card which is published in the Parents' Portal of the website.
 Effort grades are tracked to try and ensure that any child who is not working hard or whose effort is diminshing is picked up and set an appropriate target for improvement.
 Gold, silver, bronze, yellow and red colouring on the mark cards visually highlights how good a child's effort is.
 We endeavour to make sure that we do not set everyone one hurdle but that they all run their own course, according to their strengths.

 In the Middle and Upper Schools, school examinations take place in the Michaelmas and Summer terms and, for pupils in Year 8, mock examinations in the Lent term.

-Parents are sent detailed written reports at the end of the Michaelmas and Summer terms, and Parents’ Consultation Evenings are held in the latter half of the Lent term for all pupils and in October for Lower School pupils.
-There is also an additional evening for year 8 at the end of the Michaelmas term.
+Parents are sent detailed written reports at the end of the Michaelmas and Summer terms, and Parents’ Consultation Evenings are held in the latter half of the Lent term for all pupils and in October for Pre-Prep pupils.
+There is also an additional evening for Year 8 at the end of the Michaelmas term.

-Headmaster's Commendations are awarded each week to pupils for achievement or endeavour in specific subjects, together with form Commendations for CODE pluses.
+Headmaster's Commendations are awarded each week to pupils for achievement or endeavour in specific subjects, together with Form Commendations for House Points.